JoseTomasTocino/SiteUp/README.md

 SiteUp
 ======

 __SiteUp__ is an open source web platform for monitoring Internet services built using [Django](http://djangoproject.com).
-It's currently running at http://siteup.josetomastocino.com, although that's a __temporary__ location.
+It's not currently online but you can set it up yourself if you feel like it!
+That's the power of OSS right there.

 ![Dashboard](https://raw.githubusercontent.com/JoseTomasTocino/SiteUp/master/resumen/imagenes/detalle_dashboard.png)